Bylaws

 Section 2.01.
 Annual Meeting.
 The Annual Meeting of the Corporation consists of the Annual Meeting for the Membership and the Annual Meeting of the Board of Directors.
 The Annual Meeting of the Membership for the election of Directors and for the transaction of such other business as may properly come before it shall be held prior to the 10th day of December.

 Section 2.02.
 Special Meetings.
-Special meetings of the Membership may be called by the President or by the Chairman of the Board of Directors.
-Such meetings shall be chaired either by 1) the President, 2) the Chairman of the Board of Directors, or 3) their designees.
+Special meetings of the Membership may be called by the President or by the Chair of the Board of Directors.
+Such meetings shall be chaired either by 1) the President, 2) the Chair of the Board of Directors, or 3) their designees.

 Section 2.03.
 Notice of Meetings.
-A written or printed notice stating the place, date, and time of any meeting, and in the case of a Special Meeting, the purpose or purposes for which such meeting is called, shall be delivered in person or mailed via either electronic or regular mail by the President or the Chairman of the Board of Directors calling the meeting at least ten (10) days prior to the date of the meeting to each member of the Corporation at the address appearing on the records of the Corporation.
+A written notice stating the place, date, and time of any meeting, and in the case of a Special Meeting, the purpose or purposes for which such meeting is called, shall be mailed via electronic mail and posted on the Corporation’s social media accounts and website by the President or the Chair of the Board of Directors calling the meeting at least ten (10) days prior to the date of the meeting to each member of the Corporation.

 Section 2.05.
 Quorum.
 Unless otherwise provided by the Articles of Incorporation, the presence of at least half of the total of the Full Membership (as defined in Section 2.07) shall constitute a quorum.